FunnyDudeislazy/FunnyDudeislazy/README.md

 - 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me check this link : https://linktr.ee/ct_animation
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i do kinda drawing and i born on iran
+- ⚡ Fun fact: i do kinda drawing

 <!---
 FunnyDudeislazy/FunnyDudeislazy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.